-Connect for Health Colorado has undergone more than 30 federal, state and independent oversight audits, reports and reviews in the past two years, with typically three to five in progress at any point in time.
+Connect for Health Colorado has undergone close to thirty audits, federal reports and reviews in the past two years, with typically three to five in progress at any point in time.
 In combination with a slim-staffed start-up period, room for improvement for policies, procedures and accuracy has been well-identified.
 As such, the Marketplace is in the process of hiring a lead audit staff position, contracted with firms to assist with audit preparation and follow-up, and is increasing its staff across the organization, in part, to improve compliance with policies and regulations.

-Additionally, current levels of staffing for Conflict Resolution/Appeals do not meet regulatory requirements and Appeals staff cannot facilitate appropriate conflict resolution for Marketplace customers.
+Additionally, current levels of staffing for Conflict Resolution/Appeals do not meet regulatory requirements and Appeals staff cannot facilitate appropriate conflict resolution for C4HCO customers.
 Projected appeals volume and current resolution rates demonstrate volume exceeds capacity.
 Additional appeals-related staff positions and contract assistance are included in the financial plan.